H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 This chapter has considered the benefits and drawbacks of using concepts from neuroscience as organizing tools for the design.
 It has outlined practical ways to evaluate the resulting architecture and highlighted why claims about behavior should be grounded in measurements and case studies rather than in metaphor alone.
 Later parts of the work will turn to more detailed descriptions of concrete implementations built on top of this foundation.

-## 2.9 33 Spiritual Root And Mother Carrie
+## 2.9 34-spiritual-root-and-mother-carrie.md

-# 33. Spiritual Root and the Mother Carrie Protocol
+# 34. Spiritual Root and the Mother Carrie Protocol

 This chapter describes the design intention behind the spiritually framed root of the system and the protocol that carries those themes into one of the conscious processing paths.
 The aim is to document how these ideas are implemented as signals, configurations, and selection criteria, without claiming properties beyond what the software can actually express and record.